Fuzzy Match Tool

 Configure the Tool

-- Choose the preferred Find Method:
+- Choose the preferred match mode:

 - Select the Match Style from the dropdown list.
 Choices include:

 - Address: A predefined match style configured to find address matches.
 This style incorporates Double Metaphone algorithms combined with a digit match to identify matching addresses.
-Apply this style to commercial addresses.
+Apply this style to Commercial Addresses.

-- Address No Suite: A predefined match style configured to find address matches where the input data has no suite information in the
+- Address No Suite: A predefined match style configured to find address matches where the input data has no suite information in the Address field.
+This style incorporates Double Metaphone algorithms combined with a digit match to identify matching addresses.
+Apply this style to Residential Addresses.

 - AddressPart: A predefined match style configured to find address matches.
 This style incorporates Double Metaphone algorithms combined with a digit match to identify matching addresses.
 AddressPart differs from a traditional address match style in that it does not use word frequency analysis and the match threshold is 5% lower.